 Before starting the keto diet, or any other restrictive diet for that matter, be sure to have an annual check-up with your physician and consult a dietitian, who can prepare you for the constipation, vitamin deficiencies, changes to your lab work, and other symptoms to monitor while on the diet.

 DNA and diet: Innovations in healthy eating

 Nutrigenomics is the study on the interplay between the genes you were born with, your nutrition, and health outcomes.
 It is in essence, a guide to personalizing your own nutrition.
 For example, using a saliva sample, several dozen genetic markers are measured to show how specific genes change your response to different dietary components.
-By tailoring nutrition to your genetic profile, a nutrigenomics test suggests how you can reach your full energy potential and maximize your health.
+By tailoring nutrition to your genetic profile, a nutrigenetics test suggests how you can optimize your energy potential and maximize your health.

 Some pitfalls of this type of study, as is with all genetic testing, is that although an individual is composed of certain genes, those genes are not always expressed.
 A trained individual practicing in this area will also take into account diet history, family medical history, results from medical tests and lifestyle factors to ultimately provide personalized recommendations to help you make the most of the results of your nutrigenomics test.

 The multidisciplinary team of medical and dietary professionals at Copeman Healthcare continually review and compile a multitude of the latest dietary and nutritional studies to help us provide evidence-based medicine.
 We use our learning outcomes and experience to help our patients discover exactly which diet they should follow to improve and optimize their health.
 One step further, and they’ll find a recommendation that suits their lifestyle and preferences.

 That’s right – we’ve cracked the code for determining your personalized perfect diet plan.
 And our findings may surprise you, because we discovered that it’s much easier than even the best weight loss programs would have you believe.